The Mystery of Charlemagne’s Missing Textiles

 Here is the pertinent information, from a footnote on p.
 31 of Isidore’s article, to the best of my translation abilities:

-Today, these fabrics which, at least some were probably from an earlier time to the manuscript, added great palaeographic value, assured the conservation of its interior ornaments, no longer exist in their original position.
+Today, these fabrics, at least some of which were probably from an earlier time to the manuscript, added great palaeographic value, and assured the conservation of its interior ornaments, no longer exist in their original position.
 They were removed and placed in a separate album, by authorization of the hand of Monseigneur Le Breton, bishop of Puy, on the date of 13 December 1878, on the advice of very competent paleographers (Barthelmy and Leopold Delisle), as a result of the Exhibition.
 It would appear, they say, that this would have been decided, because of the poor condition of the fabrics.
 Currently unrecognizable, rolled on themselves, and threatening to destroy the drawings and characters inside the book.
 Note indeed a deplorable state of degradation over the entire surface of the leaves, increased by traces of wax, which we must attribute to the carelessness of officers responsible for showing this Bible to foreigners.

 This is particularly unfortunate in that in 1839, Mr. Ph.
 Hedde was delighted by the perfect preservation of fabrics, which had kept the brilliance of their colors, and had guaranteed almost intact leaves and ornaments that were covered.
 Would not it better to put them in their original places, where the traces of stitching offer an easy way to restore?
 It would be desirable that the manuscript was deposited in the City Library, in the care of responsible Conservator.